gbrdf/F1-Dashboard/README.md

 ## Motivations

 As a Formula One amator, I was interested in creating a simple dashboard to play with a little part of the huge amount of data the formula one api is providing.
-As part of my master 2's advanced programming course, I decided to construct this project by using mainly Dash  (and Plotly)  libraries that i've never usedbefore.
+As part of my master 2's advanced programming course, I decided to construct this project by using mainly Dash (and Plotly) libraries that I've never used before.

 I tried to implement some interesting graphs and features but I know that a lot of improvments are possible.

 NB : I got inspired a lot by the work made by Christopher Jeon.
 You can find his work and his public statistics app about Formula One here : https://github.com/christopherjeon/F1STATS-public

 ## Setting everything up

 This project has been made under a Windows OS.
-For Linux / Mac User feel free to check by yourself the documentation related to your own explotation system.
+For Linux and Mac Users feel free to check by yourself the documentation related to your own explotation system.
 Note that I cannot guarantee that the application works perfectly under other exploitation systems as it does under Windows.

 The whole application has been coded using python 3.8.5 so be sure to update your python version if you are using an older one.